 "If you love knowledge, set it free!"

-Robin Teigland is Professor in Business Administration, with a specialization in Strategic Information Systems Management, at the Center for Strategy and Competitiveness at the Stockholm School of Economics (SSE).
-She also sits on SSE’s Board of Directors since May 2017, and she was the Program Director for SSE's PhD Program in Business Administration 2010 to 2015.
+Robin Teigland (Ph.D.) is Professor of Business Administration, with a specialization in Strategic Information Systems Management, and Co-director of the Center for Strategy and Competitiveness at the Stockholm School of Economics (SSE).
+She also sits on SSE’s Board of Directors since May 2017, and she was the Program Director of SSE's PhD Program in Business Administration 2010 to 2015.
 Outside of SSE, Robin is a Fellow of the KIN Center for Digital Innovation at the VU University in Amsterdam.
 In 2017 and 2018 she was listed by the Swedish business magazine, Veckans Affärer, as one of Sweden’s most influential women, primarily in technology (#12 in 2017 and #6 in 2018).
 Additionally, she has been listed as one of the Global Top 50 Business Professors on Twitter (@robinteigland), and in 2008 she received the “Researcher of the Year” award at the Stockholm School of Economics.

-Robin is from the USA and grew up in Nashville, Tennessee (but she does not sing :-) ).
+On a personal note, Robin is from the USA and grew up in Nashville, Tennessee (but she does not sing :-) ).
 She holds a B.A. in Economics with Distinction from Stanford University, an MBA from the Wharton School, an MA in International Studies from the University of Pennsylvania, and a PhD in Business Administration from the Stockholm School of Economics.
-She also has a range of work experience, such as venture capital in Silicon Valley, consulting for McKinsey & Co. in Sweden, an entrepreneur in Norway, production operations for Esso in Chile, stock brokerage in Spain, and international banking in USA.
+She also has a range of work experience, such as venture capital in Silicon Valley, consulting for McKinsey & Co. in Sweden and Spain, an entrepreneur in Norway, production operations for Esso in Chile, stock brokerage in Spain, and international banking in USA.
 In her free time, she enjoys playing and constantly learning from her five children as well surfing longboard waves in Portugal, California, and other sunny places around the world.
 More information can be found at www.robinteigland.com or by googling her.

 Email: robin.teigland at hhs.se